Understanding these core concepts will help you build effective Plot Twists.

 async deactivate() {

-// Cleanup - runs when twist is removed
+// Cleanup - runs when the twist is uninstalled

 }